 What is cryptocurrency?

 Cryptocurrencies are digital coins.
-You can use them to pay for goods and services, as well as to attain access to certain platforms.
-In contrast to fiat currencies, which are backed and monitored by central banks, cryptocurrencies change hands through a peer to peer network.
+You can use them to pay for goods and services, as well as to access certain platforms.
+In contrast to fiat currencies, which are backed and monitored by central banks, cryptocurrencies change hands through a peer-to-peer network.
 Bitcoin, the most widely held and liquid cryptocurrency, is traded on a blockchain network.
 Bitcoin can be used as a way to make payments.

 Each transaction that takes place on the network is verified by participants called miners.
 They receive compensation for the verification process, which enhances the scrutiny of each transaction.

 A futures contract is an obligation to buy and sell an asset at some date in the future.
 Futures contracts are often used by commercials looking to hedge their exposure and by speculators looking to generate a return using leveraged securities.

 A futures contract can be financially settled, meaning that you are only responsible for your financial gains or losses.
 There are also physically settled futures contracts requiring one party to deliver money and the other party to deliver the underlying asset.

 The most widely traded cryptocurrency futures contract is the Bitcoin Futures Contract traded on the Chicago Mercantile Exchange (CME).
 Bitcoin futures contracts trading on the CME are financially settled futures contracts.

 Futures contracts specifications